SwiftERM Hyper-personalisation for ecommerce email marketing

 Decisioning automation

-Tools that automate the collection of detailed consumer intelligence can address this need by monitoring faster, more granular, and connected data and insights that answer cross-enterprise questions across customer behaviour on a regular basis.
+Autonomous tools apply detailed consumer intelligence that can address their needs by monitoring faster, more granular, and connected data and insights that answer cross-enterprise questions across customer behaviour regularly.

 Think of this process in terms of three pillars: data, decisioning, and delivery.
 Personalised data drives the triggers for a retailer to take action.
-Lesser decisioning engines carry out segmentation, advanced one offer 1:1 personalisation with a much higher return to offer individual predictive behaviour.
-Machine-learning driven data triggers, whether developed through data science, orchestration tools, or marketing orchestration tools, can automate decisioning for personaliesd delivery.
-And delivery uses new channels to keep consumers in a retailer’s digital environment, the way an attractive layout or holiday
+Lesser decisioning engines carry out segmentation, and advanced ones offer 1:1 hyper-personalisation with a much higher return to offer individual predictive behaviour.
+Machine-learning-driven data triggers, whether developed through data science, orchestration tools, or marketing orchestration tools, can automate decisioning for hyper-personalised delivery.
+Delivery uses new channels to keep consumers in a retailer’s digital environment, the way an attractive layout or holiday.
+Beware the distinction, as anything offering segmentation is not, or can by its very nature ever be hyper-personalisation, as it involves more consumers than one!

 Faster: Respond in near real-time

-Companies can increase agility by bringing content creation and sourcing in-house décor used to keep them from wandering out of one store and into a competitor’s.
+Companies can increase agility by bringing content creation and sourcing in-house décor used to keep them from wandering out of one store and into a competitor.

 Flexible operating model

-Then there are options that extend beyond the company’s four walls.
+Then some options extend beyond the company’s four walls.
 A traditional managed service approach outsources marketing capabilities to an external service provider, perhaps because it has specialised capabilities the retail organisation doesn’t, or because there are gaps in the team.

-A more nimble approach can be the software-as-a-service model that relies on the specialised capabilities of a third party vendors while retaining control over how they’re managed and deployed.
-This kind of service architecture represents an approach that can quickly stand up automated marketing capabilities for established retailers.
+A more nimble approach can be the software-as-a-service model that relies on the specialised capabilities of third-party vendors while retaining control over how they’re managed and deployed.
+This kind of service architecture represents an approach that can quickly set up automated marketing capabilities for established retailers.

 Better: Up the relevancy